JT5519/Solar-System/README.md

 # Solar-System

-A navigable model of the solar system.
+Click [here](https://jt5519.github.io/Solar-System/index.html) to explore the solar system on a GitHub static page!

+One of my early unity projects.